Barbara Knox: Career

 Knox later appeared in television programmes such as Never Mind the Quality, Feel the Width, George and the Dragon and A Family at War, as well as doing a stint in Emergency – Ward 10.
 She also had a small role as a dancer in the musical remake of Goodbye, Mr. Chips (1969) and did anything needed from announcer to stooge alongside several of the UK's top comedians for BBC radio's Comedy Half Hour.
 In 1972, she appeared opposite Ken Dodd in the sketch show Funny You Should Say That.

 Coronation Street

 Knox first played the role of Rita Littlewood in Coronation Street on 2 December 1964, when she appeared for only one episode as a friend of Dennis Tanner.
 She returned in January 1972 as Rita Bates, the common-law wife of Harry Bates, and in the decades since then the character has been married three times, to Len Fairclough, Ted Sullivan and Dennis Tanner.
-In 1973, she cut an LP for Philips Records entitled 'On the Street Where I Live.
+In 1973, she cut an LP for Philips Records titled On the Street Where I Live.